Cathedral of Santa Maria del Fiore

 Construction of the dome in Florence (Firenze) spanned from 1420 to 1436 under Brunelleschi's direction.
 In addition to its sheer grandness, the dome is also an architectural marvel.
 It was the very first dome to be constructed, at least in Italy, without the aid of any framework.
 There are two layers to the octagonal dome, an inner piece that spans 42 meters (almost 138 feet, or about half of a football field) across and an outer shell that provides an amazing external view in addition to protecting the inner dome from weather damage.

-Both the domes were built parallel to one another on stone ribs that taper from nearly 7 feet thick at the base of the dome to 5 feet at the top where a stone compression ring brings the ribs together.
-There are tie rings, oak timbers and metal connectors to help maintain the stability of the dome.
+Both the domes were built parallel to one another on stone ribs that taper from nearly 7 feet thick at the dome's base to 5 feet at the top, where a stone compression ring brings the ribs together.
+There are tie rings, oak timbers, and metal connectors to help maintain the dome's stability.

 When you visit the Cathedral of Santa Maria del Fiore, you'll find it's much more than a pretty dome.
-There is the Museo dell'Opera del Duomo (Cathedral Museum) that offers visitors the opportunity to view statues that once decorated the cathedral.
-You'll also see some design documents and works of art by the creators and contributors of the project throughout the centuries.
-At the Mass Sacristy, there is a breathtaking bronze door and above the doors of the main Sacristy, there are beautiful lunettes that were created by artist Luca della Robbia.
+The Museo dell'Opera del Duomo (Cathedral Museum) offers visitors the opportunity to view statues that once decorated the cathedral.
+You'll also see some design documents and works of art by the project's creators and contributors throughout the centuries.
+At the Mass Sacristy, there is a breathtaking bronze door, and above the doors of the main Sacristy, there are beautiful lunettes that artist Luca della Robbia created.
 Famed painter Michelangelo contributed a piece called Pietà, though it occasionally is removed for other showings.